United Nations Responsible Business and Human Rights Forum, Asia-Pacific

 Each year, the UN RBHR Forum provides a platform for collaborating partners to organize sessions, including trainings, workshops, consultations and side sessions.

-We invite partners to submit proposals to organize a session at the 6th UN RBHR Forum, being held from 24-27 September 2024 under then theme The Remedy Blueprint: Bridging Gaps and Accelerating Access.
-Proposals linked to this year's focus on remedy are strongly encouraged, though there will also be limited space to discuss other relevant responsible business issues.
-For details on the the theme of the Forum this year, please see the Forum Concept Note.
+Proposals linked to this year's theme and in line with the four thematic tracks are strongly encouraged, though there will also be limited space to discuss other relevant responsible business issues.
+For details on the theme and focus of the Forum this year, please see the Forum Concept Note.

 Instructions and Guidance Note